dbj-systems/dbj--nanolib/docs/valstat_concept.md

 *"There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies..." -- [C. A. R. Hoare](https://en.wikiquote.org/wiki/C._A._R._Hoare)*

-## Return handling paradigm shift
+## Returns paradigm shift

 Currently (2019 Q4) there is no usable, simple and resilient standard return type in standard C++.
 And there is no consensus around such thing.
 No thing no consensus.

 This concept and implementation have risen as the direct consequence of my [Reddit post](https://www.reddit.com/r/cpp/comments/ae60nb/decades_have_passed_standard_c_has_no_agreed_and/).
 Here, I am proposing this as a concept and core implementation around which consensus might be made.
 By which we mean ISO C++ committee consensus.

-As evident from the that post and comments of many "fellow sufferers" there are three primary objectives:
+As evident from the that post and comments of many "fellow sufferers" there are

+## Three primary objectives

 1. Modernize C++ error handling and move toward a mostly-noexcept world.

-We can not wait C++23 and [P0709 realization](https://herbsutter.com/2018/07/02/trip-report-summer-iso-c-standards-meeting-rapperswil/)
+Alas, we can not wait C++23 and beyond, and [P0709 realization](https://herbsutter.com/2018/07/02/trip-report-summer-iso-c-standards-meeting-rapperswil/)

-2. Produce a simple, universally applicable solution, now.
+3. Produce a simple, universally applicable solution, now.
-3. Achieve maximum with minimum
+4. Achieve maximum with minimum

-   1. An concept & implementation for a common function result type with some tradeoffs.
+   As concept & implementation for a common function result type with some tradeoffs.

-They are always coming as trios.
-After spending much more time than expected, in experimenting and testing, this is my architecture of the solution.
+Primary objectives are always coming as triplets.
+After spending much more time than expected, in experimenting and testing, this paper is my architecture of the solution.
 With reasoning behind.

-And first part of the reasoning behind is to draw logical conclusions from the current state of affairs, around this issue.
+And first part of the reasoning behind, is to draw logical conclusions from the current state of affairs, around this issue.

 #### What do we know so far

 C++ is going ([now officially](https://herbsutter.com/2018/07/02/trip-report-summer-iso-c-standards-meeting-rapperswil/)) into the following direction
 , without the [outcome](https://ned14.github.io/outcome/) and certainly without the completely unknown `valstat` :

-- No to `try`/`catch`/`throw` as we know them today
-     - Removal of the `try {}` block -- perhaps
+- `std::exception` and derivatives will stay for good.
 - No to `std::outcome`
 - Yes to contracts
-- Yes to `std::error` and `throws` adornments
+- Yes to `std::error` throw by value, and `throws` adornments
-- No to exceptions popping out of `std::` space
+- No to std exceptions popping out of `std::` space
+  - `std::error`'s will instead

 #### What seems to be a common wisdom by now

-- return consuming situation is **not** binary, it is not error or no error
+- return consuming logic can not be  always binary: error or no error
-   - there are possible outcomes in between these two
+   - there are possible states in between these two
    - There are signs collective is moving in that direction.
 Please if you could, find some time to read [this paper](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1677r1.pdf) aptly titled "Cancellation is not an Error"
- - Every error **if** consumed as a such, should be treated as one
+ - Every error event should be treated as one
     - in that context fast exit is not a bad idea
-    - in the same context return might not be an error at all
+- In the opposite context return might not be an error at all.
+- Consuming logic has to be done right.
-  - `if`/`else` code replacing `try`/`catch` blocks makes code smaller (Nial has informed that Herb has checked with a Xbox team, I have no source yet)
+  - `if`/`else` code replacing `try`/`catch` blocks makes code smaller <!--NOTE: Niall has informed, Herb has checked with Xbox team, I have no source yet-->
      -  Why is that so?
 Because compilers are able to compile if/else cascades to zero bytes, surprisingly well.

+Armed with enough context of the problem domain, it is time for the solution.

-## The Proposal
+## The Concept

-In one sentence.
-I recommend each and every return consuming, site to follow this usage pattern:
+Each and every return consuming site, to follow this usage pattern:

 ```cpp
 using namespace std;